Councillors look set to debate the future of a controversial approach to street sex work in Leeds.

-Campaigners have welcomed the move, claiming it will allow members of the council to see what life is like for people living in the area.
+Campaigners have welcomed the move, claiming it will allow councillors to see what life is like for people living in the area.

 Introduced by community safety partnership Safer Leeds in October 2014, the scheme allows street sex workers to operate in parts of Holbeck during certain hours, with the aim of getting more of the women to engage with support services.

-The motion, known as a white paper will be voted on by all members of the council.
+The motion, which is known as a white paper will be voted on by all members of the council on Wednesday, November 14.

-However, it is understood that even if councillors voted in favour of the paper, it would not nessecarily mean the ‘managed approach’ would be suspended.
+However, it is understood that even if councillors voted in favour of the paper, it would not necessarily mean the ‘managed approach’ would be suspended.

-But members of campaign group Save Our Eyes, which has been campaigning against the scheme, welcome the debate, saying the time is right for politicians in the city to face the reality of life for the people of Holbeck.
+Members of campaign group Save Our Eyes have welcomed the debate saying the time is right for politicians in the city to face the reality of life for people living and working in Holbeck.